Use Control-F (PC) or Command-F (Mac) to search the page.

 The Associated Press Stylebook is the basis for many of the guidelines that appear here, and exceptions to AP style are highlighted.
-Preferred spellings are based on Webster’s New World College Dictionary Fifth Edition.
+In most instances, preferred spellings are based on Webster’s New World College Dictionary, Fifth Edition.
 Additional guidance can be found in the AP Stylebook’s Ask the Editor section.
-Some of the entries in this manual mirror information in the radio style guide on the NPR intranet, but neither is designed to replace the other.

 The NPR Style Guide is not meant to discourage editorial creativity.
 Rather, it exists to help ensure a level of editorial consistency and excellence that our audiences have come to expect.
 As such, this style guide is a living document that will change over time.
 Updates will be reviewed periodically, and changes will be made when appropriate.

 Finally, this document serves first as an in-house style guide for NPR.
 And although it has been written in a way that should be useful to anyone who contributes to NPR platforms, there are some terms that will be familiar only to NPR journalists.
 These include references to Seamus, NPR’s content management system.
 Some internal links will not be accessible to those outside NPR.
 Likewise, journalists who do not have subscription access to NPR’s annotated AP Stylebook are encouraged to consult their own copy.

 abortion Use abortion-rights supporter or abortion-rights advocate, not pro-abortion rights or pro-choice; and anti-abortion rights or abortion-rights opponent, not pro-life.
 Note the double hyphen in constructions such as anti-abortion-rights activist.
 For more information, see NPR Editorial Guidance Book

 accents See diacritics